FAQ as Main Help Tab

 Assigning to Scott, the master of help pages!

-#5 Updated by scott voth about 6 years ago
+#5 Updated by scott voth over 6 years ago

 - Other Help Resources (formerly Help & Support) ??? - maybe consolidate info somewhere else/get rid of slider or just get rid of this tab altogether